 By Joleigh Little-Bass

 Editor’s note.
 November is National Adoption Month.
-We’re publishing many new stories and reposting others.
+We’ve published many new stories and reposted others.
 This wonderful account first appeared in November 2017.

 November.
 For those of us in Northern climates, the month brings to mind frosty mornings, barren trees and the upcoming holiday season.
 In my family and many others, November also has a special significance because it is National Adoption Month.